wireshell/wireshell/docs/commands/page.md

 ## Create

-Creates a new page with the given parameters
+Create a new page with the given parameters.

 ```sh
 $ wireshell page:create {page-name} --template={template-name} --parent={parent-page-name} --title="Some title"